goetztj/LakeVilla/README.md

 - Freshness benchmark (lvl 0) (simplified)
 - Freshness benchmark (lvl 1)
 - Freshness benchmark (lvl 1) (simplified)
-- Freshness benchmark (lvl 2) - coming soon
+- Freshness benchmark (lvl 2)
 - Freshness benchmark (lvl 2) (simplified)

-The paper uses the simplified versions; the full versions are currently under development for this LakeVilla setup.
+The paper uses the simplified versions.
+The other options are extended versions of the benchmark.

 #### CAB benchmarks